Specialist in Education Degree

 This degree is designed for professionals in education and human services areas who want increased competence in a field of specialization.
 Areas of specialization are offered in the various departments in the College of Education.

-A minimum of 30 semester hours beyond the master’s degree must be taken in a program approved by the student’s advisory committee.
-The Plan of Study should be submitted to the Graduate School at least one term before the term in which the student plans to graduate.
-Professional educators pursuing sixth-year certification are responsible for adapting their Plans of Study to requirements in the states in which they will need advanced certification.
+A minimum of 30 semester hours beyond the master’s degree must be taken in a program approved by the student’s advisory committee and can be identified through a plan of study worksheet.
+Professional educators pursuing sixth-year certification are responsible for adapting the plan of study worksheet to requirements in the states in which they will need advanced certification.
 A relevant field project, approved in advance by the student’s committee, must be completed under the supervision of the major professor.
 A final written report on the field project will be submitted to the advisory committee by the student.
-The advisory committee will conduct a final examination on the area of specialization and the field project.
+The advisory committee will conduct a final examination based on the area of specialization and the field project.

 All graduate work toward an Education Specialist degree must be completed within a period of six calendar years.
-The student’s time to completion begins with the earliest completed course approved for inclusion in the plan of study.
+The student’s time to completion begins with the earliest completed course approved for inclusion in the plan of study worksheet.